The Replacements (band): Don't Tell a Soul and All Shook Down (1989–1990)

 The band's next album, Don't Tell a Soul, was a quieter, less punky affair, largely considered an attempt at mainstream success.
 While the move cost the Replacements the appreciation of some hardcore fans, the album had some notable songs, such as "Achin' to Be" and "I'll Be You", the latter of which topped the Billboard Modern Rock chart.
 The band then made a second appearance on network television, on the short-lived ABC program International Rock Awards, for which they performed a typically energetic version of "Talent Show" and caused a minor controversy when Westerberg responded to the network's censoring of the "feeling good from the pills we took" line by inserting an uncensored "It's too late to take pills, here we go" at the end of the song.
 The band appeared on the cover of Musician magazine in February 1989, in which it was described as "the last, best band of the 80s".

-But there was trouble within the band following a disastrous tour opening for Tom Petty and the Heartbreakers.
+Trouble in the band began following a disastrous tour opening for Tom Petty and the Heartbreakers.
 Westerberg recorded a new album largely with session musicians but was persuaded to release it as a Replacements album.
 All Shook Down won critical praise and more mainstream attention and its debut single "Merry Go Round" again topped the Modern Rock charts.
-However, the album's many guest players and Mars's quick departure from the band following the album's release led many to wonder about the band's future.
+However, the album's many guest players and Mars' quick departure from the band following the album's release led many to wonder about the band's future.
 They also received a nomination for a Grammy Award for Best Alternative Music Album.